asciamanna/asciamanna.github.io/_drafts/use-tdd-to-teach-testable-design.md

 <br/>
 <img class="img-responsive center-block" src="http://ecx.images-amazon.com/images/I/51H4NaRMF4L._SX397_BO1,204,203,200_.jpg" />

+###Concrete Progress on Small Goals

 By introducing TDD you can show that instead of facing a large unknown set of features and struggling with where to begin developers are encouraged to break a large problem down into small achievable goals.
 These goals can be further broken down so that developers can focus on the larger problem one public method of one class at a time.
 It forces developers to come up with a set of micro-goals.

 As Martin Fowler has stated progress is swift but feels like it moves at a comfortable pace.
-There is now a very real and tangible indicator of forward progress on the problem, as the number of passing unit tests increase.
+There are concrete indicators of forward progress, as the number of passing unit tests increase.
 This helps developers work stress free as there isn't this specter of murky progress towards an unclear goal hanging over them.

+###The System Always Works

 The other benefit that I mentioned at the beginning of the post is that the system is always in a working state.
 If a mistake is made, a developer can delete a test, losing at most a minute of their day.
+There is no faster feedback loop for developers.
 You are always one unit test away from a working system.
 Developers who work this way find themselves rarely, if ever, having to use the debugger or figuring out where in a huge amount of untested code a problem exists.

+###Fearless Refactoring

+Once a unit test suite exists for a feature developers will have confidence that they can safely refactor the code to continue to improve its design as requirements change over time.

+###Exeucatable Documentation

+As a developer going into a new part of the codebase for the first time unit tests serve as executable documentation.
+By its nature for the tests to pass they need to be kept up to date with the code.
+So they do not suffer from the problems that written specifications or code comments do.

 ##Ping Pong Pair Programming

 TDD and pair programming come together in a practice called Ping Pong Pair Programming.
 I won't talk about in detail because I wrote a blog post on it that you can read about here.
 As a coach pairing with developers to *show* them these practices is the best way to help them achieve mastery of these practices.
 Ping pong pair programming with the developers you are coaching provides the perfect environment to coach one-on-one.

 ###Starting with the Test

 When pairing as the coach you can write the first test and start the conversation.
 Show that by writing the test first it guides you to writing well designed software.
 Testable code is, by its nature, decoupled.

 > When you follow the three rules of TDD, all your code will be testable by definition!
 And another word for "testable" is "decoupled".
 In order to test a module in isolation, you must decouple it.
 So TDD forces you to decouple modules.
 Indeed, if you follow the three rules, you will find yourself doing much more decoupling than you may be used to.
 This forces you to create better, less coupled, designs.